Hasten2k/bucket-list/README.md

   * Room for reflection
   * Do it again-button
   * Why do I want to... field for reflection
+* Link items and buckets together to create itineraries and trips
 * One-click add of new item
 * Bucket types
   * Take a Trip